History of Quebec: Politics

-Boundaries
+Boundary extensions

 As more provinces joined Canadian Confederation, there was a pressing need to formalize provincial boundaries.
 In 1898, the Canadian Parliament enacted the Quebec Boundary Extension Act, 1898, which gave Quebec a part of Rupert's Land, which Canada had bought from the Hudson's Bay Company in 1870.
 This Act expanded the boundaries of Quebec northward.
 In 1912, the Canadian Parliament enacted the Quebec Boundaries Extension Act, 1912, which gave Quebec another part of Rupert's Land: the District of Ungava.
 This extended the borders of Quebec northward all the way to the Hudson Strait.

 Population migration also characterized life in late 19th century Quebec.
 In the late 19th century, overpopulation in the Saint Lawrence Valley led many Quebeckers to immigrate to the Saguenay–Lac-Saint-Jean region, the Laurentides, and New England, providing a link with that region that continues to this day.
 In 1909, the government passed a law obligating wood and pulp to be transformed in Quebec.
 This helped slow the Grande Hémorragie by allowing Quebec to export its finished products to the US instead of its labour force.
 Clerico-nationalists eventually started to fall out of favour in the federal elections of 1911.

 In 1927, the British Judicial Committee of the Privy Council drew a clear border between northeast Quebec and south Labrador.
 However, the Quebec government did not recognize the ruling of this council, resulting in a boundary dispute.
 The Quebec-Labrador boundary dispute is still ongoing today, leading some to comment that Quebec's borders are the most imprecise in the Americas.

+Early 20th century Quebec (1915–1959)

 First World War

 When World War I broke out, Canada was automatically involved as a Dominion.
 Many English Canadians voluntarily enlisted to fight.
 Unlike English Canadians, who felt a connection to the British Empire, French Canadians felt no connection to anyone in Europe.
 Furthermore, Canada was not threatened by the enemy, who was an ocean away and uninterested in conquering Canada.
 So, French Canadians saw no reason to fight.
 Nevertheless, a few French Canadians did enlist in the 22nd Battalion - precursor to the Royal 22e Regiment.
 By late 1916, the horrific number of casualties were beginning to cause reinforcement problems.
 After enormous difficulty in the federal government, because virtually every French-speaking MP opposed conscription while almost all the English-speaking MPs supported it, the Military Service Act became law on August 29, 1917.
 French Canadians protested in what is now called the Conscription Crisis of 1917.
 The conscription protests grew so much that they eventually led to the Quebec riot of 1918.